Illegal immigration up 200 percent in March along U.S.-Mexico border

 Those numbers are considered a rough yardstick for the overall flow of illegal traffic, so increases in the number of people caught signals an increase in overall illegal immigration.

+Analysts say that migration is seasonal, so comparisons to the same time in previous years gives the best sense for where things are headed.

 Particularly troubling for officials was a major jump in the number of illegal immigrants traveling as families.
 Nearly 9,000 were nabbed by the Border Patrol and another 5,100 were stopped at ports of entry.
+By contrast, in March 2017 the Border Patrol caught just 1,125 immigrants traveling as families, and the officers at the ports of entry stopped just 768.

 The Washington Times Comment Policy